Setting Up A Memory Key With Secureboot

 This is of course a weaker procedure and the circumstances have to be considered to justify such a shortcut, but I designed this option in a way that the passphrase can only be replaced if two separate pieces of information are used together.
 If someone stole my laptop without the memory key, it should be infeasible to gain any knowledge of the passphrase that protects my encrypted container.

-The secureboot package installs without activating this option, but if you wish to configure the memory key procedure safely, you can use the script "/usr/lib/secureboot/createOTP" to compute the two different pieces of information you'll need to set up the memory key option in the file "/etc/init.d/secureboot2" by hand.
+The secureboot package installs without activating this option, but if you wish to configure the memory key procedure safely, you can use the script "/usr/lib/secureboot/createOTP" to compute the two different pieces of information you'll need to set up the memory key option in the file "/usr/lib/secureboot/secureboot2" by hand.
+Please read the file "/usr/lib/secureboot/secure.OTP" for further information.

 The following command will do the job for you:

 As a precaution I have stored the file "securebootkey" in a ram disk, so that no unintentional copies remain on your computer's file system.
-Please copy the file "/ram/securebootkey" to a memory key and find out which device file (ie /dev/sdb1) is used when your memory key is being mounted.
-You have to edit the file "/etc/init.d/secureboot2" by hand to specify the device file for the memory key and to put the OTP information into this file.
+Please copy the file "/dev/shm/ram/securebootkey" to a memory key and find out which device file (ie /dev/sda1) is used when your memory key is being mounted.
+You have to edit the file "/usr/lib/secureboot/secureboot2" by hand to specify your device file for the memory key (the default is /dev/sda1) and finally you'll need to put the OTP information into the file "/usr/lib/secureboot/secure.OTP".
+Make sure that the file permissions on this file are most restrictive (-r-------- root)

-There is a second file in the ram disk "/ram/securebootkey.sha1" which is a hash of the securebootkey.
+There is a second file in the ram disk "/dev/shm/ram/securebootkey.sha256" which is a hash of the information in the file securebootkey.
 This file should be stored in the directory "/usr/lib/secureboot" to enable the service to check if a keyfile stored on the USB memory key is legitimate.
-Tripple check that you copied the hash value (41 bytes) to "/usr/lib/secureboot" and not the securebootkey itself.
-The only place the file "securebootkey" should end up is the memory key, and maybe a backup in some safe place somewhere.
+Tripple check that you copied the hash value "securebootkey.sha256" to "/usr/lib/secureboot" and not the file "securebootkey" itself.
+The only place the file "securebootkey" should end up is the removable USB memory key, and maybe a backup in some safe place somewhere.

 You can now check if the encrypted container is available when the USB memory key is inserted into your computer.
 And don't forget to store your USB memory key away in a safe place whenever it is not used to replace your passphrase.